ibm-cloud-docs/codeengine/build.md

 2. Select the project where you added your container registry.
 3. From the project page, click **Image builds**.
 4. Click **Create**.
 The **Specify build details** side panel opens where you enter the details of your build.
 5. In the **Source** section, enter a name for your build, the URL of your source repository, and your code repo access.
 If your code is in a public repo, use an HTTPS URL and select **Public** for the code repo access.
 An example of an HTTPS URL is `https://github.com/IBM/CodeEngine`.
 If your code is in a private repo, use an SSH URL for the code repo URL and either select the name of an existing code repo access or [create a code repo access](/docs/codeengine?topic=codeengine-code-repositories).
 An example of an SSH URL is `git@github.com:IBM/CodeEngine.git`.
 Optionally, select a source branch name.
-By default, {{site.data.keyword.codeengineshort}} builds the `main` branch.
+If you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically determines the branch name.
 You can enter any other branch name, tag, or commit ID.
 Click **Next** to continue.
 6. In the **Strategy** section, select the [strategy](/docs/codeengine?topic=codeengine-plan-build#build-strategy) that you want to use.
 If you select **Dockerfile**, you can also specify an alternative path for your Dockerfile.
 Select the size of your build under **Build resources**.
 Click **Next** to advance to the last section.
 7. In the **Output** section, you enter the details of your container image.
 Select your registry, or click **Add registry** to add a new one.
 Then, select the namespace, repository, and tag of the image you want to build.
 For {{site.data.keyword.registryshort}}, you can select from the existing images, or enter a new repository or tag.
 8. Click **Done** to finish the creation of the build.